Phuc-Dao/algo/README.md

 5       store result in cache
 ```

+# Backtracking
+Note 1: Usually Backtracling considers one index at a time

-## Backtracking Dynamic programming
+## Using Dynamic programming to optimize backtracking
-Some backtracking problems can be solved using dynamic programming.
+Some backtracking problems can be optimized using dynamic programming.
 This is when the backtracking problems revisits recurring branches.
 These problems can be easily solved using a top-down cache or a bottom-up dp (Typically harder).
 Note that not all backtracking problems can be solved with DP.
 For example N-queens problem has no recurring subproblems
 1. **Regular expression matching**
 2. **Wild card matching**
+3.

+# Minimum Spanning Tree

 # TODO
 1. Arrays